Read time :

 - Set attribution windows: Define how far back to credit content (typically 90-180 days for B2B).
 Longer enterprise sales cycles often require longer windows.

-- Build reports: Create dashboards showing the pipeline influenced by the content asset.
+- Build reports: Create dashboards that show the pipeline influenced by content assets.
 CRM-native platforms include pre-built dashboards and enable custom reporting during onboarding.

 CRM-native solutions eliminate data silos by keeping everything in Salesforce or HubSpot.
 No exporting to external platforms, no reconciling conflicting numbers.
 When sales and marketing see the same attribution data inside the CRM, finger-pointing decreases and collaboration increases.